sensebox/books-v2/en/erste-schritte/zusammenbau.md

 In case you want to add further sensors, please initially connect the intended wire with the 12C/Wire ports.
-If you have a fine dust sensor begin with putting the wire through the screw thread.
+If you have a finedustsensor begin with putting the wire through the screw thread.
 Following connect the other end of the wire to the UART/Serial port 1.
 Now push the 4 plastic bolts in the outer holes of the MCU